dandygardad/dandygardad/README.md

-funny how things go from one thing to another
+funny how things go from one thing to another.